Underage Vaping in the UK - The Reality

 Vaping VS. Smoking

-While there has been an increase in weekly e-cig use amongst 11 - 18 year olds (sitting at 2.4% in 2015 and 4.1% in 2021), those using e-cigs more than once a week is still as low as 1.5% in 2021.
-Of those teenagers surveyed by ASH who are vaping regularly, 43.5% are also current smokers and 14.1% are ex-smokers.
-Just 0.7% of regular e-cig users had never smoked before.
+There has been an increase in weekly e-cig use amongst 11 - 17 year olds, sitting at 2.4% in 2015 and 4.2% in 2024.
+Of those teenagers surveyed by ASH who are vaping regularly, 53% tried smoking first and 23% tried vaping before they tried a cigarette.
 This indicates there’s a distinct trend between cigarettes and vaping and that more often than not, those regular users started out with conventional cigarettes.
-Of the underage users trying vaping for the first time, less than a quarter (29.3%) vaped without having ever smoked a cigarette as of 2021, up from 18.3% back in 2014.
+Of the underage users trying vaping for the first time, less than a quarter (17%) vaped without having ever smoked a cigarette as of 2024, up from 18.3% back in 2014.

-Nearly half (49.3%) of 11 to 18 year olds are trying vaping just to see what it’s like and 16.7% were motivated to try them because their friends were.
-Only 1.2% are motivated by the fact that they think it “looks cool” and as far as access goes, only 1.1% were motivated to use e-cigarettes because they were easier to get their hands on than cigarettes.
+Nearly half (51%) of 11 to 17 year olds are trying vaping just to see what it’s like and 18% were motivated to try them because their friends were.
+Only 4.9% are motivated by the fact that they enjoy the experience and as far as access goes, only 1.1% were motivated to use e-cigarettes because they were easier to get their hands on than cigarettes.

 So, despite the overall increase in e-cigarette use in the UK, the uptake in underage users still remains low with consistent use even lower.
 So, while they may be giving vaping a go, it’s not becoming a habit without first having a cigarette-driven habit.